Emre-aldmz/IOC-Collector/README.md

 # IOC Collector – Mini CTI Tool

-A Python-based command-line tool developed during **Week 3 internship tasks** to extract **Indicators of Compromise (IOCs)** from text files and export them in structured formats for CTI and SOC workflows.
+This Python-powered command-line interface (CLI) tool is designed to automate the extraction of Indicators of Compromise (IOCs) from unstructured text files.
+It streamlines the transition from raw data to actionable intelligence, making it an essential utility for Cyber Threat Intelligence (CTI) and Security Operations Center (SOC) workflows.

 ---